zachomedia/katacoda-courses/kubernetes-fundamentals-1/module-3/step2.md

 Like all Kubernetes objects, Pods can be described with either YAML or JSON syntax.
 Kubernetes provides easier to use YAML to describe objects, but uses the JSON format internally for all objects.

-**Remember, YAML is extremely sensitive to spacing**
+> **Remember, YAML is extremely sensitive to spacing**

-Here is an example of a simple NGiNX pod in both formats:
+Here is an example of a simple NGINX pod in both formats:

 #### JSON